vikramnayyar/Restaurant-Rating-Prediction/README.md

 ```bash
 pip install -r requirements.txt
 ```
+## Download Dataset
+User is required to download the data from gdrive link https://drive.google.com/file/d/1D-0gn9kJObWDnHXy9_NwI1Us8zCfFlwt/view?usp=sharing, and store in data directory of project.
+(Due to large size of dataset gdrive as well as Kaggle do not allow data to be downloaded using python scripts.
+Besides, GitHub has storage restrictions.)

 ## Run Project
 As discussed in **Technical Aspect** section, "src" and “app” directory possess the main scripts.